spectrocloud/librarium/packages/docs/content/3-cluster-profiles/3-examples.md

 ---
 title: "Examples"
-metaTitle: "Creating Cluster Profile"
+metaTitle: "Cluster Profile Examples"
-metaDescription: "The method for creating a Cluster Profile on AWS"
+metaDescription: "The method for creating a Cluster Profile for AWS on Spectro Cloud"
 icon: ""
 hideToC: true
 fullWidth: false